-The Department offers graduate training leading to the degrees of Master of Arts, Master of Science, and Doctor of Philosophy in the following areas:
+The Department offers graduate training leading to the degrees of Master of Arts, Master of Science, and Doctor of Philosophy in the following areas (specific research opportunities by faculty member are available for review on the Research Opportunities in Geography and Planning page):

 The broad emphasis in the field of Human Geography is on exploring the evolution of a multitude of human